-As recognition for wrangling a tough work project, getting through a stressful week, being a good friend, or finishing a home-repair project, it’s important to pat yourself on the back.
+You know how important it is to budget and save.
+But every once in a while it’s okay to reward yourself for a job well done.
+Whether you got through a stressful week, completed a tough work project, or did a good deed for a friend or neighbor, it’s important to pat yourself on the back.
 And there’s room in almost any budget for a little reward.
 Low-cost and free treats can serve as positive reinforcement without launching you on that slippery slope of overspending.

 Why Treating Yourself Is Essential

-Treating yourself is a form of self-care, which is a way of showing yourself kindness by engaging in acts that make you feel good.
+Treating yourself is a form of self-care, which is a way of showing yourself kindness by doing things that make you feel good.
 Studies on self-care have found it can help reduce or eliminate anxiety and depression, manage stress, and increase happiness.

-Treats or self-rewards are a pat on the back; a way of recognizing that you’re doing a good job and meeting goals.
+Treats or self-rewards are a way of recognizing that you’re doing a good job and meeting goals.
 Fortunately, there’s room in almost any budget for them.
-Whether an occasional bouquet of supermarket roses or a TGIF beer with friends, these purchases are unlikely to wreak havoc on your finances or trigger a situation in which you can’t stop overspending.
+Whether it’s an occasional bouquet of supermarket roses or a TGIF beer with friends, these purchases are unlikely to wreak havoc on your finances or trigger a situation in which you can’t stop overspending.

 Rewarding Yourself: 16 Different Ideas